 Plumbing Problem Number Two: Old Clay Sewer Pipes

 If the house is on a sewer, the homeowner owns the line from the house to the street, and that line can cause problems in old houses.
 The sewer line can be root-bound or cracked.
 It’ll probably cost around $250 to run a camera down the line to check its condition.”
 Sewer lines are normally clay or plastic.

 Old clay is particularly susceptible to root intrusion.
 Plastic, which became common in the 1980s, is durable, but can be crushed.
 Of course, all types of pipe material can succumb to an impenetrable blockage from grease and fat, tennis balls or nappies.
 Old houses, like anything else getting on in years, can be notorious for age-related problems.
-When it comes to plumbing tproblems, you can suspect galvanized pipes and bad sewer lines are the source.
-Click Here for more help on clearing blockages that can occur in older houses especially a blocked toilet.
+When it comes to plumbing problems, you can suspect galvanized pipes and bad sewer lines are the source.

 Our plumbers at Willetton Plumbing & Gas are trustworthy, reliable and very experienced with all types of plumbing.
 Call us now on 0423 854 687.